demetrius-hernandez/Drone-Gesture-Recognition/README.md

 - **Cross-Validation:**
 Implement k-fold cross-validation to assess stability and generalization.
 If performance drops on different folds, it will highlight overfitting.

-- **Performance on Real Drone Footage:**
-Test the model on the actual drone-collected footage (currently held out) to see if accuracy remains high in real-world conditions.
-If it drops, this indicates a gap between our training/validation scenarios and reality.
-Adjusting the model architecture or adding more drone-collected training samples might help.

 - **Lightweight Models:**
 For real-time drone deployment, consider making the models smaller (pruning) or techniques to run inference efficiently on limited hardware.